 After this short intro about my love for the crafty stuff, you can probably imagine, how excited I was when Beth from Kingston Crafts reach out to me about her brand design.
 Aside from sharing the passion for DIY and crafts, we share similar brand values which are transparency, focusing more on helping others, not just have business to make a sale.

 Beth came to me after being burned out by another designer, so I made sure to fulfil her expectations for her new brand identity and design brand that she can be proud of.
 Today, I’m super excited to share with you Beth’s new brand design for her business Kingston Crafts!
 I’ll walk you through my entire brand design process and share each of the brand identity components I come up with.

-Below, you’ll find out more about Beth’s brand, her brand keywords, what package did she choose, what additional designs she picked, what was included in the package and what was the individualised solution for Kingston Crafts
+Below, you’ll find out more about Beth’s brand, her brand keywords.
+Take a look below, which brand collaterals did she choose.
+Also, learn about the individualised solution for Kingston Crafts.

 All right, let’s dive into details!

 She also shares a sneak peeks of new Cricut and Xyron products on the blog.
 Originally, Beth started KC with her husband, but it’s all her now and the goal for the new brand design was to create a visual identity that is appealing to Beth’s target audience, represents her personality and make her proud.